Clare-eDNA/eDNA_reflects_common_variation/ReadMe.md

 # eDNA reflects common variation

 Please cite the paper if any of this was useful to you.
+This work was made possible by our Māori partners at the East Otago Taiāpure.
+Please ensure you are properly consulting if requesting the data from the Aotearoa Genomics Data Repository.

 Please consider using the files in the order of: